PrincetonUniversity/BrainPipe/README.md

 * supp_files:
   * gridlines.tif, image used to generate registration visualization
-  * allen_structure_heirarchy.xlsx, list of structures from AllenBrainAtlas used to determine anatomical correspondence of xyz location.
+  * allen_id_table.xlsx, list of structures from Allen Brain Atlas used to determine anatomical correspondence of xyz location.

 * parameterfolder:
   * folder consisting of elastix parameter files with prefixes "Order<#>_" to specify application order

-* Not Implemented:
-  * expression_mask: threshold STP stacks to identify expression sites